 Increased traffic may result from the addition of transport trucks used for the delivery and hauling away of the waste batteries.
-It is anticipated that the number of additional vehicles/trucks will be minimal and therefore are negligible as a result of additional cars/truck would occur from new residents or workers from other industries accessing the area.
+It is anticipated that the number of additional vehicles/trucks will be minimal and therefore are negligible as a result of additional cars/truck would occur from residents or workers from other existing industries in the area.